Code-Institute-Submissions/bookable/README.md

 - Epic 1
     - #### As an <strong>Admin User</strong> I can:

+        1.
-        1. add, edit & delete a company so that the platform stays high quality.
+            - add, edit & delete a company so that the platform stays high quality.
+            - view all registered companies so that the platform stays up to date.
-        2. approve or disapprove a company so that only serious companies are on the platform.
+        3. approve or disapprove a company so that only serious companies are on the platform.
-        3. view all registered companies so that the platform stays up to date.
         4. search and filter through all companies so that to quickly find the company I'm searching for.

         <br>